SM Spirituality Media

 The contemplative current

 Most of what reaches a contemporary spiritual seeker as Christianity is the institutional layer: the Sunday liturgy, the doctrinal creeds, the social ethics.
-Underneath this — and traceable in unbroken lineage from the third-century Desert Fathers in the Egyptian desert — runs a second tradition: the contemplative or mystical Christianity.
-It centres on direct, silent encounter with God, often using practices that look very close to what Buddhist or Hindu traditions call meditation.
+A second tradition runs beneath this in unbroken lineage from the third-century Desert Fathers§ in Egypt.
+This is contemplative or mystical Christianity.
+It centres on direct, silent encounter with God.
+Its practices often resemble what Buddhist§ or Hindu traditions call meditation.

-Meister Eckhart (1260–1328) wrote about the Godhead beyond God and the spark of the soul in language that reads like non-duality in Latin.
-John of the Cross described the dissolution of the small self as the dark night of the soul.
-Thomas Merton, a 20th-century American Trappist, opened a long correspondence with Buddhist teachers including the Dalai Lama and Thich Nhat Hanh and is widely read across traditions today.
+Meister Eckhart§ (1260–1328) wrote about the Godhead beyond God and the spark of the soul in language that reads like non-duality§ in Latin.
+John of the Cross§ described the dissolution of the small self as the dark night of the soul.
+Thomas Merton§, a 20th-century American Trappist, opened a long correspondence with Buddhist teachers including the Dalai Lama and Thich Nhat Hanh.
+He is widely read across traditions today.

 Christianity in the index

-Many figures in the index — including Wayne Dyer and Eckhart Tolle — quote Yeshua as a teacher of non-duality, reading the Gospel of Thomas and the Sermon on the Mount as pointer-teachings rather than as moral codes.
-This reading is older than it sounds; it is essentially the contemplative reading of the same texts that the Desert Fathers were producing in the third century.
+Many figures in the index, including Wayne Dyer and Eckhart Tolle, quote Yeshua as a teacher of non-duality§.
+They read the Gospel of Thomas and the Sermon on the Mount as pointer-teachings rather than as moral codes.
+This reading is older than it sounds.
+It is essentially the contemplative reading of the same texts that the Desert Fathers§ were producing in the third century.

 Why it matters here

-An honest spirituality index can't skip the tradition that shaped 1500 years of European thought, two millennia of Western art, and the moral grammar most readers — even non-religious readers — were raised inside.
-The contemplative Christianity above is also the place where this tradition meets the Buddhist and non-dual currents that fill more of the index's shelves.
+An honest spirituality index can't skip the tradition that shaped 1500 years of European thought, two millennia of Western art, and the moral grammar most readers were raised inside.
+The contemplative Christianity above is also the place where this tradition meets the Buddhist§ and non-dual§ currents that fill more of the index's shelves.
 The doors connect.

 — end of entry —